jiaxi-wu/MPSR/README.md

 ```

 ### Prepare base and few-shot datasets
-For a fair comparison, we use the few-shot datasets from [Few-shot Object Detection via Feature Reweighting](https://github.com/bingykang/Fewshot_Detection) as a standard evaluation.
+For a fair comparison, we use the few-shot data splits from [Few-shot Object Detection via Feature Reweighting](https://github.com/bingykang/Fewshot_Detection) as a standard evaluation.
-To download their datasplits and transfer it into VOC/COCO style, you need to run this script:
+To download their data splits and transfer it into VOC/COCO style, you need to run this script:
 ```bash
 bash tools/fewshot_exp/datasets/init_fs_dataset_standard.sh
 ```